 There are roughly one zillion Disney Parks recipes available on the internet to choose from, or you can go straight to the source and pick up a Disney Recipes Cookbook written by the actual Disney Chefs.

 Not much of a cook?
 That’s OK.
 Take a shortcut with a Disney Waffle Iron or a Disney Toaster.
 Psst, here’s a Cast Member Insider Tip: this is the actual waffle and pancake mix they use in the Disney Parks!

-Bonus points if you show up to your grown-up job with your little Mickey Mouse sandwich in a little Disney lunchbox (don’t act like you’re too grown up to want this one with badass Mulan throwing a punch and sassy Belle with her nose in a book.
+Bonus points if you show up to your grown-up job with a Mickey bar and some Mickey waffles in a little Disney lunchbox (don’t act like you’re too grown up to want this one with badass Mulan throwing a punch and sassy Belle with her nose in a book.
 PS, dear family: Christmas?).

 Here are a few of the delicious Disney Parks inspired recipes that I’m not talented enough to make, but you might be: